treytomes/micro-hack/README.md

 # Ideas

-The random walking algorithm works fine.
+* The random walking algorithm works fine.
 Attach it to a slime monster that will wander around and split from time to time.
 Splitting cuts the health in half.
 Slime will slowly heal itself.

 # TODO

-* Hide particles if they fall outside the field of view.
-* Implement a dungeon map generator.
+* Add doors to rooms.
+* Need to make the kobolds just a bit smarter.
 * Add a speed attribute and give each action a cost.
-* Need to make the kobolds just a bit smarter.
 * Implement inventory and items.
 * Need more UI.
 * Need to tweak the HP recovery mechanic.
 It's too easy to heal yourself.
+* Implement a BSP map generator.
+* Implement a cavern generator.
+* Implement a town generator.
+* Need NPCs.

+## Kobold camps

+* Designate one room in a dungeon as a kobold camp.
+* Decorate the room with "campy"-things.
+* Kobolds will randomly spawn in their camp room, as long as the room isn't too crowded.
+* The campfire tile should burn anything that steps into it.

+# Need to decide
+* Should I hide particles if they fall outside the field of view?

 # Entities